coopermac/JavaChatbotThreadProject/README.md

 # JavaChatbotThreadProject
-Seamus F and Cooper M Chat Bots
+Seamus F and Cooper M ChatBots

-Assignment: make two chat bots be able to talk to each other Name of Chat Bots: unknown
+Assignment: make two chatbots be able to talk to each other Name of ChatBots: unknown
-Type of Chat Bots: Sport related
+Type of ChatBots: Sport related